Saturday, January 28, 2012

 This year, movement-movers and missional milestone makers will discover new launching strategies for planting dynamic cultures and exploring compelling conversations on authentic leadership formation events.

 Don’t miss it!
 We have a whole line-up of keynoters waiting to transform your worship journey.
 Discounts galore for early registrants!
-If you book four attendees, the prices will be even cheaper.
+If you book four attendees, the prices will be in the basement.
 But hurry!
 The best prairie-view rooms will go fast!

 Once again, we’ll hear from all your big-name celebrity speakers and best-selling authors.